parallel-domain/pd-sdk/README.md

 Everytime you commit locally, pre-commit hooks execute on the staged files.
 These reduces time on CI when creating a PR for `main` branch.
 The first run takes a bit longer, but afterwards it should be less than a second.

-### Windows Users

-It is necessary to first install version 3.2.3 of GDAL compiled for the windows platform.
-We recommend one of the wheels located here: https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal

-It is also necessary to first install version 1.2.3 of rasterio for the windows platform.
-We recommend one of the wheels located here: https://www.lfd.uci.edu/~gohlke/pythonlibs/#rasterio

 #### Tests

 When changing code, it is recommend to run tests.
 To do so, set the env